2022 Boiler Comparison: Worcester Greenstar 30CDi Classic System vs 30i System

 A ‘system boiler‘ is a type of boiler that comes with a separate cylinder for storing hot water.
 Unlike their older-fashioned conventional counterparts, system boilers draw water directly from the mains instead of relying on a feed tank.
 That said, system boilers are more cumbersome than the popular combis, which don’t need storage cylinders and only supply heat and water on demand.

 If your existing heating setup relies on a hot water cylinder, you can swap your old system boiler for a new one.
-Alternatively, you can get a combi and free up some space, just note that combis may not provide sufficient heat and hot water if your household has got excessive water demand.
-For instance, if you ever run 2 showers at once while the heating system is on, a combi boiler may not suffice — you’re better off sticking to the system boiler.
+Alternatively, you can get a combi and free up some space, just note that a combi boiler may not provide sufficient heat and hot water if your household has got excessive water demand.
+For instance, if you ever run 2 showers at once while the central heating system is on, a combi boiler may not suffice — you’re better off sticking to the system boiler.

 If you have a cold feed, you’ll need a new conventional boiler (aka regular, heat only, or traditional boiler).